 - Pope John Paul II, “Apostolic Letter, Dies Domini”

 “Only gradually did Christians begin to observe Sunday as a day of rest…In the third century, as we learn from Tertullian, many Christians had begun to keep Sunday as a day of rest to some extent.

 “The real need of Sunday as a day of rest as well as worship came much later.”

 - Yes, I Condemned the Catholic Church, Supreme Council, Knights of Columbus

 “Question: Why do we observe Sunday instead of Saturday?

-“Answer: We observe Sunday instead of Saturday because the Catholic Church, in the Council of Laodicea (A.D.
-363), transferred the solemnity from Saturday to Sunday.”
+“Answer: We observe Sunday instead of Saturday because the Catholic Church, in the Council of Laodicea (AD ), transferred the solemnity from Saturday to Sunday.”

-[Author’s Note: At this same fourth century Council of Laodicea—in A.D.
-363—the following edict was passed: “Christians must not Judaize by resting on the Sabbath.”
+[Author’s Note: At this same fourth century Council of Laodicea—in AD 363—the following edict was passed: “Christians must not judaize by resting on the Sabbath” (A Select Library of Nicene and Post-Nicene Fathers of the Christian Church).
 The penalty for disobedience was death!]